wareya/notes/offtopic/gammakit.md

 Gammakit provides functions for parsing text into an AST and compiling an AST into a function value (like a lambda).
 You can also provide your own grammar when parsing text into an AST, if you want to.
 I *might* add facilities for grabbing the ASTs of the current "file", or specific functions, parts of the program, but this is only a possibility.

+The ASTs are themselves just nested dicts and arrays.

 ```gml
 var myf = compile_text("print(\"test\");");
 myf();